Reject Counterfeit Freedom

 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.
 (John 10:10)

-Have you yearned for “freedom,” only to find yourself disappointed?
-If so, let me encourage you to surrender yourself to God and discover the true freedom that comes from Him.
+Are you a follower of Jesus?
+If not, let me encourage you to surrender yourself to God and discover the true freedom that comes from Him.
 Say the following as a prayer:

 Jesus, I believe you are the Son of God, and I need your help.
 I confess I have sinned and failed you in many ways.
 I invite you to be my Savior and Lord, and I ask you to help me follow you the rest of my life.
 Thank you for loving me, forgiving me, and accepting me as your child.